 Choose the method to be used to supply temperature data, and perform the required setup.

-Option Description Set Setup Internal RTD tem- perature data Temperature data from the on- board temperature sensor (RTD) is used. a. b. a.
+Option Description Se Setup Internal RTD tem- perature data Temperature data from the on- board temperature sensor (RTD) is used. a.
 Set Line Temperature Source to Internal RTD.b.
 Click Apply.
 Polling The meter polls an external de- vice for temperature data.
-This data will be available in addi- tion to the internal RTD tem- a.
+This data will be available in addi- tion to the internal RTD tem- b. a.
 Set Line Temperature Source to Poll for External Value.b.
 Set Polling Slot to an available slot.c.
-Set Polling Control to Poll as Primary or Poll as Secondary. perature data. Ор otion Description Poll as Primary No other HART masters will be on the network.
-The Field Communicator is not a HART master. ll as Secondary Other HART masters will be on the net- work.
+Set Polling Control to Poll as Primary or Poll as Secondary. perature data.
+Op otion Description Poll as Primary No other HART masters will be on the network.
 The Field Communicator is not a HART master.
-Set External Device device.
-Click Apply. a Tag to the HART tag of the temperature Digital communica- tions A host writes temperature data to the meter at appropriate in- a.
-Set Line Temperature Source to Fixed Value or Digital Communic tions. tervals.
-This data will be availa- b.
+Pol ll as Secondary Other HART masters will be on the net- work.
+The Field Communicator is not a HART master. d.
+Set External Device Tag to the HART tag of the temperature device.e.
+Click Apply.
+Digital communica- tions A host writes temperature data to the meter at appropriate in- tervals.
+This data will be availa- ble in addition to the internal RTD temperature data. a.
+Set Line Temperature Source to Fixed Value or Digital Communications. b.
 Click Apply. c.
-Perform the necessary host programming and communitions setup to write temperature data to the meter at a priate intervals. ble in addition to the internal RTD temperature data. essary host programming and communica- ite temperature data to the meter at appro-
+Perform the necessary host programming and communications setup to write temperature data to the meter at appropriate intervals.

-If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window .
+If you are using external temperature data, verify the external temperature value displayed in the Inputs group on the ProLink III main window.

-- Ensure that the external device and the meter are using the same measurement unit. - For polling: - Verify the wiring between the meter and the external device. - Verify the HART tag of the external device. - For digital communications: - Verify that the host has access to the required data. - Verify that the host is writing to the correct register in memory, using the correct data type. - If necessary, apply an offset.
+- For polling: - Verify the wiring between the meter and the external device. - Verify the HART tag of the external device. - For digital communications: - Verify that the host has access to the required data. - Verify that the host is writing to the correct register in memory, using the correct data type.